onehilltech/ember-cli-mdc/packages/mdc-form/README.md

 The `mdc-form` element will gather all child input elements and listen to changes in its [validity state](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
-When the validity state of the inputs change, the `mdc-form` component will call the `invalid` action.
+When the validity state of an input changes, the `mdc-form` component will call the `invalid` action.